 - Unengaged safety locks

 - Missing safety locks

 - Damaged uprights

 Preventing Operator Damage to Racking

-Optimizing your warehouse starts with optimizing your aisles, racking systems and space.
+Optimizing your warehouse starts with optimizing your aisles, racking systems and preventing damage.
+This challenge of balancing space consumption, pick selectivity and storage density, isn’t an easy one to overcome.
 The result will be an efficient space that fosters productivity without sacrificing safety.
-This challenge of balancing space consumption, pick selectivity and storage density, isn’t an easy one to overcome.

 Share this guide: